 Flexible work is a powerful tool for employees

-Individuals are encouraged to assess their work-life circumstances and individual situation and communicate their concerns and needs with their supervisor when exploring a return to the workplace.
+Individuals are encouraged to assess their work-life circumstances and individual situation and communicate their concerns and needs with their supervisor when exploring and reimagining work moving forward.
+You can take a Remote-ability Self Assessment to assist in this exploration.

 Some employees can easily continue working remotely, while others may adopt a hybrid model and still others will fully return given their job functions.
 Due to the responsibilities of their positions, many UC Davis employees are not eligible for flex work.